avocadowastaken/react-flag-kit/README.md

 export default () => <FlagIcon code="WW" size={48} />
 ```

-If you don't, or don't want to bundle tons of flag icons in your bundle directory — you can use `CDNFlagIcon`:
+If you want to use flag icons from CDN:

 ```bash
 import FlagIcon from 'react-flag-kit/lib/CDNFlagIcon.js';